Saurav-S-Purushothaman/Web-scrapping/README.md

 ## scrap_amazon
 Gets all quotes, author, tag of quotes by the greatest minds in the world, inject it in a MySQL database of localhost

+## amazonscrapping
+Gets all the books related to Game of thrones, and its price in amazon.com (In progress)